ropensci-archive/roweb2/developer-notes.md

 **Legacy website**
-The old website has been archived over at [link]() and continues to maintain the full history of commits, contributors, and issues from the early days of the project.
-The history of this repo begins anew with this major update.
-Archiving the old copy allowed us to preserve the old website, while allowing this repo (`roweb`) to evolve without losing watchers/stars/history.
+The old website has been archived over at [`ropensci/roweb`](https://github.com/ropensci/roweb) and continues to maintain the full history of commits, contributors, and issues from the early days of the project.

-The website is setup to automatically deploy as soon as a PR is merged.
-Each PR also generates a preview of the website with changes (see deployment preview in the PR) so that any problems can be fixed before hitting the merge button.
-Once merged, the website is rendered live within minutes.